nextgis/docs_ngmobile/source/editing.rst

 * add geometry;
 * add current location.

-The second way to start editing is to long-press the geometry on screen to switch on a selection mode (see :numref:`ngmobile_selectmode_pic`) and then press "Edit" in the bottom toolbar.
+The second way to start editing is to long-press the geometry to switch map screen into Selection mode (see :numref:`ngmobile_selectmode_pic`) and then press "Edit" button in the Bottom toolbar.

-Creating features
+Adding features
 -----------------

-To add feature to a vector layer select menu choose pencil icon (see :numref:`ngmobile_edit_menu_pic`).
-A dialog showing all editable layers will open where you can select a layer to edit (see :numref:`ngmobile_select_layer_dialogtch_pic`).
-Displayed editing tools depend on the geometry of a selected layer.
-You can create any type of geometry (points, linestrings, polygons, multipoints, multilinestrings, multipolygons).
+To add feature to a vector layer press Main actions button, and then press a pencil icon (see :numref:`ngmobile_edit_menu_pic`).
+Select a layer you'd like to edit in an opened dialog (see :numref:`ngmobile_select_layer_dialogtch_pic`).

 .. figure:: _static/select_layer_dialogtch.png
    :name: ngmobile_select_layer_dialogtch_pic